Skip to main content

 8. Add Custom Values for context such as tenant_slug, workspace_id, organization_id, or environment.

-9. Save changes before starting an assessment or task.
+9. Save changes before starting an assessment or Agent.

 The Scope modal supports bulk entry for Include and Exclude items.
 Add one domain, IP, CIDR, route, or other scoped item per line.